reupen/ipod_manager/README.md

 ## Building

-First, clone the repo (use `git clone --recursive` to clone all submodules at the same time).
+1. Clone the repo (use `git clone --recursive` to clone all submodules at the same time).

+2. Install `ms-gsl` and `wil` using [Vcpkg](https://github.com/Microsoft/vcpkg).

-Then, fire up Visual Studio 2019, and open the solution in the `vc16` folder, and build the solution from the Build menu.
+3. Open the solution in the `vc16` folder using Visual Studio 2019, and build the solution from the Build menu.

 Produced builds require `iTunesCrypt.dll` found in the `MobileDeviceSign` folder.